wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 This Promela model is a small “executable spec” of the Santa problem.
 The full model and instructions for running it are available in the repository [^2].
 To keep things simple, I mainly discuss the Santa–reindeer interaction; elves are present only to keep the overall structure similar.

 The syntax _active [N] proctype P(){...}_ tells SPIN to start N concurrent copies of process P in the initial state, so here you get 9 Reindeer processes, 3 Elves processes, and 1 Santa process.
-Each reindeer loops by rendezvous-sending on the _r_arrive_ channel, so it blocks until Santa receives, then waits for a harness signal on _harnessed_.
+Each reindeer loops by rendezvous-sending on the _r_arrive_ channel, so it blocks until Santa receives, then waits for a harness message on _harnessed_.
 Santa loops, counting reindeer arrivals.
-Once all nine reindeer have arrived, he “harnesses” them by sending nine tokens on _harnessed_ and then briefly sets _delivering = true_ to represent toy delivery.
+Once all nine reindeer have arrived, he “harnesses” them by sending nine messages on _harnessed_ and then briefly sets _delivering = true_ to represent toy delivery.

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-12-23-how-to-help-santa-concurrently/two_one.png" alt="Santa claus first buggy sequence" />

-The bug is that _harnessed_ is a buffered channel, so Santa can enqueue all nine harness tokens and immediately proceed; nothing forces the reindeer to have actually received them yet.
+The bug is that _harnessed_ is a buffered channel, so Santa can enqueue all nine harness messages and immediately proceed; nothing forces the reindeer to have actually received them yet.
 That violates the puzzle constraint that Santa must deliver with the whole group participating together.
 To check whether this implementation respects the puzzle’s constraints, we write correctness properties in Linear Temporal Logic (LTL).

 In simple terms, an LTL property describes a rule that must hold over time as the system runs.
 The model checker constructs the system’s state space by enumerating all reachable states, each state being a snapshot of all variables and the current position of each process in its code, under all possible interleavings.
 You can think of this state space as a graph: each node is a state, and each edge represents a single step the program can take as processes interleave.
 An LTL property is then checked against this entire state space: when we say a condition must “always” hold, we mean it must be true in every reachable state that SPIN explores.